What's on in the Benefice

 Other church events: Ride+stride

 Regular events: Coffee morning at St Andrew's | Pick-a-Flick

 Other events: Midori Komachi, violin recital | Summer recitals in St Thomas'

-The St Andrew's United Benefice Prayer group usually meets on the first Tuesday of the month at St Andrew's Church in South Stoke from 2.30-3.30pm.
+The St Andrew's United Benefice Prayer group usually meets on the first Tuesday of the month at Crossways in South Stoke from 2.30-3.30pm.

 The group meets to pray together for matters of concern and thanksgiving.
 In particular, prayers are offered for the St Andrew's development appeal; for the local community and for those who are ill or in need.
 Prayers follow an established pattern but are informal in nature.
 Everyone is welcome to come to any of these meetings.

-Good News services at St Andrew's Church in South Stoke take place on the fourth Sunday of each month at 10.30am.
-Preaching is given by members of the local ministry team.
+Family Services at St Andrew's in South Stoke are held on the first Sunday of each month at 11:15am.

 This event happens every 3rd Wednesday of the month from 10.30am to noon.

 This event is popular.
 There is always a choice of delicious mouth-watering cakes and a chance to catch up with friends in the village.
 Come and make new friends at St Andrew's Church.
 Everyone is welcome.